Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Introduction

 \section{Introduction}

-In most problems in Computer Vision it is assumed that all of the information required is available a-priori, and suitable to be embodied in the code or the weights of the solution.
-This assumption is so pervasive that it typically goes unsaid.
-In fact this assumption is satisfied by a small subset of problems of practical interest.
-Problems in this set must be self-contained, tightly specified, relate to a very prescribed form of data drawn from a static distribution, and be completely predictable.
-Many important problems do not satisfy these criteria, even though researchers have found many that do.

-The majority of problems that computer vision might be applied to are solvable only by an agent that is capable of actively seeking the information it needs.
+The majority of problems that computer vision might be applied to greatly benefit from agents capable of actively seeking the information they need.
 This might be because the information required is not available at training time, or because it is too broad to be embodied in the code or weights of an algorithm.
-The ability to seek the information required to complete a task enables a degree of flexibility and robustness that cannot be achieved through other means, but also enables behaviors that lie towards the Artificial Intelligence end of the spectrum.
+The ability to seek the information required to complete a task enables a degree of flexibility and robustness that cannot be achieved through other means.

-Applications that lie at the intersection of vision and language are examples of such problems.
-They are more challenging than conventional computer vision problems because they often require an agent (model) to acquire information on the fly to help to make decisions, such as visual dialog \cite{das2016visual,visdial_rl} and visual question answering \cite{answer_questioner_mind,guesswhat_game,strub2017end}.
-More recently, a range of tasks have been proposed that use `language generation' as a mechanism to gather more information in order to achieve another specific goal.
-These tasks offer a particular challenge because the information involved is inevitably very broad, which makes concrete representations difficult to employ practically.
+Some of the applications that lie at the intersection of vision and language have this property, including visual dialog \cite{das2016visual,visdial_rl}, visual question answering \cite{guesswhat_game,answer_questioner_mind,strub2017end}, and vision-and-language navigation\cite{anderson2018vision}.
+These problems require an agent (model) to acquire information on the fly to help to make decisions, because the space of all possible questions (or dialogues) encompasses more information than can be encoded in a training set.
+Additionally, a range of tasks have been proposed recently that use `language generation' as a mechanism to gather information towards achieving a (non-language based) goal\cite{tempered,answer_questioner_mind,lee2018answerer}.
+These tasks offer a particular challenge because the set of all information that might possibly be involved is inevitably very broad, which makes concrete representations difficult to employ practically.

-In visual dialog, and particularly goal-oriented visual question generation, an agent needs to understand the user request and complete a task via asking a limited number of questions.
-Similarly, compositional VQA (e.g. \cite{clevr}) is a visual query generation problem that requires a model first to convert a natural language question to a sequence of `programs' and then obtain the answer by running the programs on an engine.
+In a visual dialog, and particularly goal-oriented visual question generation, an agent needs to understand the user request and complete a task by asking a limited number of questions.
+Similarly, compositional VQA (e.g. \cite{clevr}) is a visual query generation problem that requires a model first to convert a natural language question to a sequence of actions (a `program') and then obtain the answer by running the programs on an engine.
 The question-to-program model represents an information `seeker', while the broader goal is to generate an answer based on the information acquired.